Holberg Medal

 The Holberg Medal (Danish: Holberg-Medaljen) is an award to a Danish author of fiction or writer on science.
-It is an appreciation of a literary or scientific work or of the award winner's authorship as a whole.
+It is awarded by the Danish association of authors, and is an appreciation of a literary or scientific work or of the award winner's authorship as a whole.
 The prize is often awarded on 3 December, the birthday of Ludvig Holberg.
 The first award was given in 1934 in connection with the 40th anniversary of the Danish association of authors.

+The winner is decided by a committée consisting of 1 member from the Danish Ministry of Culture's litterature council, two representatives from the University of Copenhagen and two representatives from the Danish association of authors.